Derek V. Smith

 Derek V. Smith was the CEO of ChoicePoint from 1997 until its acquisition by Reed Elsevier.
 Previously, Smith was an executive for Equifax.
 He holds degrees from Penn State and Georgia Tech.

-In 2005, Derek came under scrutiny alongside Doug C. Curling, ChoicePoint's president, for earning $16.6 million by selling ChoicePoint stock following a major security breach.
+In 2005, Smith came under scrutiny alongside Doug C. Curling, ChoicePoint's president, for earning $16.6 million by selling ChoicePoint stock following a major security breach.
 In 2009, he became a minority owner of the Atlanta Falcons.
-He also serves as chairman of the Game of Golf Institute and on the board of directors for Geeknet and the Georgia Aquarium.
+He is also chairman of the Game of Golf Institute and on the board of directors of Geeknet and the Georgia Aquarium.